What component of a rifle should you upgrade before anything else?

-The average 10/22 factory trigger will have a trigger pull weight of around six pounds, while the BX Trigger has a pull weight of two and a half to three pounds, so you will definitely notice an improvement in the trigger when you use it, although it won’t be as good as some of the higher end (and more expensive) models.
-As a drop in trigger assembly, installing the BX Trigger on your 10/22 will be very simple and not require the services of a gunsmith.
+The average 10/22 factory trigger will have a trigger pull weight of around six pounds, while the BX Trigger has a pull weight of two and a half to three pounds.
+So you will definitely notice an improvement in the trigger when you use it.
+Although it won’t be as good as some of the higher-end (and more expensive) models.
+As a drop-in trigger assembly, installing the BX Trigger is simple and does not require a gunsmith.

 The BX Trigger is also built out of polymer.
-This can either be a pro or a con, because even though the polymer is very durable and well made, it’s also not metal (and a metal trigger will undoubtedly feel and look better.
+This might be a pro or a con because while the polymer is well-made, it is not metal.
+And a metal trigger will undoubtedly feel and look better.

 - Affordable trigger upgrade option